Ryan47Liao/A.M.B.S/README.md

 https://www.youtube.com/watch?v=8lXoNoNbVKI&t=16s

 ## Advantages
-- [x] **Profitable**: If you have enough bankroll, AMBS is actually superior than some Financial Bundles.
-Consider this, some Financial Bundles offers you 20%-30% return over about a year and still have a volatile chance of losing all your investment.
-AMBS empowers you to get returns ranging from 1% to 100% instantly, and the risk, just like the pay off is completly managable.
+- [x] **Profitable**: If you have enough bankroll, AMBS is actually superior to some Financial Bundles.
+Consider this, some Financial Bundles offer you a 20%-30% return over about a year and still have a volatile chance of losing all your investment.
+AMBS empowers you to get returns ranging from 1% to 100% instantly, and the risk, just like the pay off is completely manageable.
-- [x] **Simplicity**: You do not need to watch reports, studuy a company, practice skills, etc. Just put in the varible and follow the "Bet Sequence" to bet your each bet, it's as simple as that!
+- [x] **Simplicity**: You do not need to watch reports, study a company, practice skills, etc. Just put in the variable and follow the "Bet Sequence" to bet your every bet, it's as simple as that!

 ## Disadvantages
-- [ ] **Negative Expected Value**: To be Honest with you, you can not rely your income on AMBS and quit your jobs.
-No matter how advanced this program is (Not to mention it's really simple), it would never change the fact that all games in the Cascino are designed so that it has negative expected value.
-In other words, you might win moeny from time to time, but if you keep playing, the amount you lose in long run eventually outweights your income.
+- [ ] **Negative Expected Value**: To be honest with you, you can not rely on your income on AMBS and quit your jobs.
+No matter how advanced this program is (Not to mention it's really simple), it would never change the fact that all games in the Cascino are designed so that it has a negative expected value.
+In other words, you might win money from time to time, but if you keep playing, the amount you lose in long run eventually outweighs your income.
-- [ ] **Protability**: This is improvable, but I doubt if the Cascino would just let you walk in with your computer and calculate the odds :D Good luck on that!
-(Online Cascinos are Safer)
+- [ ] **Protability**: This is improvable, but I doubt if the Cascino would just let you walk in with your computer and calculate the odds :D Good luck with that!
+(Online Casinos are Safer)

 ## 【Appendix_A】 Mathematical Proofs
 1. https://drive.google.com/file/d/11LMRiHsOEeMKJIc7Xyqetqv7x536ML2D/view?usp=sharing